ioenotes/ioenotes/content/english/syllabus/computer/year1-part2/digital-logic-ex-152.md

 3. Leach Donald P., Malvino Albert P. and Saha G. (2012), *Digital Principles and Applications*, Tata McGraw-Hill
 4. Fletcher William I. (1990), *An Engineering Approach to Digital Design*, Printice Hall of India, New Delhi
 5. Gothmann W. H. (2009), *Digital Electronics: An Introduction to Theory and Practice*, PHI Edition

----

-**Contributions Welcome:**
-If you find any discrepancies, have updated syllabus documents, or wish to contribute in any other way, please visit our general [contribution page on GitHub](https://github.com/ioenotes/ioenotes).
-For syllabus-specific updates, you can directly access the [syllabus content folder](https://github.com/ioenotes/ioenotes/tree/main/content/english/syllabus).
-Your help is invaluable in keeping this resource beneficial for all students!

-For updates specific to this Digital Logic (EX152) syllabus page, you can [suggest an edit directly on GitHub](https://github.com/ioenotes/ioenotes/blob/main/content/english/syllabus/computer/year1-part2/digital-logic-ex-152.md).
-Your help is invaluable in keeping this resource beneficial for all students!